-He is a former chief of the International Bureau of the Federal Communications Commission (FCC) and negotiated many of the U.S. international agreements for telecommunications and satellite services.
+He was also a former chief of the International Bureau of the Federal Communications Commission (FCC) and negotiated many of the U.S. international agreements for telecommunications and satellite services.
 He had responsibility for antitrust decisions involving the communications and satellite industries.

-Cowhey is a member of the Council on Foreign Relations.
+Cowhey is a member of the Global Competitiveness Council and the Council on Foreign Relations.
 He has served as chairman of the board of Digital Partners, a non-profit organization using social entrepreneurship to address the "digital divide."
 In addition to having served on the advisory boards of the United Nations Development Program and the U.S. Agency for International Development, he has advised over fifty countries on reforming their communications markets.

-Cowhey joined UCSD's faculty in 1976.
+Cowhey joined the UC San Diego faculty in 1976.
 He was director of the University of California's system-wide IGCC from 1999-2006 and Associate Vice Chancellor-International Affairs from 2007-2009.
-Cowhey became Dean of IR/PS in July 2002.
+Cowhey became dean of the School of Global Policy and Strategy in July 2002.